Tom2708/custom-slider/README.md

 `setInterval(nextSlide, 5000);`

-If you don't want the slider to be automatic, delete/comment the `setInterval` line.
+If you don't want the slider to be automatic, delete/comment the `setInterval` lines.

 ### Slides